Commands (commands

 .
 You can decide what to do with these commands by using the targeted

 config option.
-With it you can choose between three different behaviors:
+With this option, you can choose between three different behaviors:

 ignored

-: Ignores commands that mention your bot’s useroptional
+: Ignores commands that mention your bot’s username.optional

-: Handles both commands that do and that don’t mention the bot’s userrequired
+: Handles both commands that mention the bot’s username and ones that don’t.required

-: Only handles commands that mention the bot’s user
+: Only handles commands that mention the bot’s username.

 prefix